caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 This will start the app in dev mode, the app is available at http://localhost:8080 (unless you specify a different port in the .env file)

-### Command Line Arguments

-There are a command line argument supported during development.
-To use it, run: npm start -- --hot
+### Hot Module Replacement

-Use this flag for the hot module replacement feature
+Use the --hot flag to use the hot module replacement feature during development: npm start -- --hot

 ### `npm test` or `npm t`